Racial/Ethnic Income Equity

 Overview

-The Council strongly believes that Maine will need the contributions of every resident to achieve a vibrant, sustainable economy.
+The Council strongly believes that Maine needs the contributions of every resident to achieve a vibrant, sustainable economy.
 Increasing prosperity is not true progress unless it is equitably shared.
 This will require broad, deep, and long-term systemic change.

-This stark racial/ethnic income disparity is similar to that of New England and the United States.
+This stark racial/ethnic income disparity is seen across New England and the United States.
 To counter it, Maine must improve access to training and education for residents of color, better support their communities and businesses, and address cultural biases and systemic disadvantages.
-No U.S. state has eliminated the racial income gap yet, but in Kentucky, New Hampshire, and West Virginia, households of color earn over 70% as much as White households.
+No U.S. state has eliminated the racial income gap yet.
+Households of color earn over 75% as much as white households in New Hampshire and West Virginia, the highest-ranked states.

 *Black, Indigenous, People of Color